danieldiamond/gitlab-analytics/.gitlab/issue_templates/CSV or GSheets Data Upload.md

 ---

 - [ ] **DO** need to link it to other data AND want this to be repeatable (Analytics)
-    * [ ]  Submitter to share CSV or GSheet with Data Team Member
     * [ ]  Data Team member to put spreadsheet data into a new file into [Sheetload > Sheetload GDrive Folder](https://drive.google.com/drive/folders/1F5jKClNEsQstngbrh3UYVzoHAqPTf-l0).
     * [ ]  Data Team member to share it with the required service account - [Email Address to share with](https://docs.google.com/document/d/1m8kky3DPv2yvH63W4NDYFURrhUwRiMKHI-himxn1r7k/edit?usp=sharing) (GitLab Internal)
     * [ ]  Data Team member to check file name and sheet names to match: The file will be located and loaded based on its name `sheetload.<table_name>`.
 The names of the sheets shared with the runner must be unique and in the `<file_name>.<tab_name>` format